kotak-ai/1.58BitNet/README.md

 `--second_max_length` to control how many tokens are generated for the correction.

+Helper loader functions such as `load_math_dataset` rely on the `datasets` library.
+They now accept an optional `path` argument for loading a local copy instead of downloading from the Hugging Face hub.
+If a dataset cannot be loaded a readable `RuntimeError` is raised.

 ## Inference

 `inference.py` generates text from a saved model.
 Provide one or more prompts on